gogorikidze/faceitEloWidget/README.md

 widget updates every 20 seconds

 # how to set it up:
-["https://gogorikidze.github.io/faceitEloWidget/?user=" + YoutFaceitUsername] is your url.
+["https://gogorikidze.github.io/faceitEloWidget/?user=" + YoutFaceitUsername] is your url.\
-put the url^ as a browser source in your streaming software. width: 85px | height: 35px you are good to go.
+put the url^ as a browser source in your streaming software. width: 85px | height: 35px.\
+you are good to go.